cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 ## Summary

 Cloud Foundry uses round-robin and least-connection algorithms for load balancing between Gorouters and backends.
-Still, they are unsuitable for specific use cases, prompting a proposal to introduce hash-based routing on a per-route basis to enhance load distribution in particular scenarios.
+While effective in many scenarios, these algorithms may not be ideal for certain use cases.
+Therefore, there is a proposal to introduce a hash-based routing on a per-route basis.
+The hash-based load balancing algorithm uses the hash of a request header to make routing decisions, focusing on distributing users across instances rather than individual requests, thereby improving load balancing in specific scenarios.

 ## Motivation